aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/monitor-telemetry-postcard-policy.md

               protocols:
                 - protocol: <str; "tcp" | "udp"; required; unique>

-                  # Enter the port name or range or port numbers in a list.
+                  # A list of ports or port numbers or port name in the list.
+Combination of port numbers or range and port name is not supported on EOS.
 The port numbers should be in range of 0-65535.
-                  # Example:
-                  #   ["12","14-20", "www"]
+                  # e.g.
-                  destination_ports: <list>
+                  #   [ "12", "14-20" ]
+                  #   [ "www" ]
+                  source_ports:
+                    - <str>

-                  # Enter the port name or range or port numbers in a list.
+                  # A list of range of ports or port numbers or port name in the list.
+Combination of port numbers or range and port name is not supported on EOS.
 The port numbers should be in range of 0-65535.
-                  # Example:
-                  #   ["12","14-20", "www"]
+                  # e.g.
-                  source_ports: <list>
+                  #   [ "12", "14-20", "80" ]
+                  #   [ "https" ]
+                  destination_ports:
+                    - <str>
     ```